DoPlan-dev/CLI/wiki/04-Memory-and-Brain/05-Relationship-Building.md

 **Interaction**:
 ```
 DoPlan: "Hey Sarah! 👋 It's awesome to see you again!
 I know you love
-using /dev and /done, and you're crushing it with React projects.
+using /dev, and you're crushing it with React projects.
 Ready to build something legendary?
 Let's do this! 🚀"
 ```